 As a probate attorney in Summerville, South Carolina, I know the importance of a will.
 Without a will, you will be considered “intestate” when you pass away, which means dying without a valid will or assets not effectively distributed by your will.
-In this article, I will explain the purpose of intestate succession in South Carolina and what your family can expect to receive should you die without a will.
+In this article, I will explain the purpose of intestate succession in South Carolina and what your family can expect to receive should you die without a Last Will.

 What is the Purpose of South Carolina Intestate Succession?